openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

 (Compute Sticks and GPUs benefit from higher number of infer requests).

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).

+## Preparing to Run

+For demo input image or video files you may refer to [Media Files Available for Demos](../../README.md#Media-Files-Available-for-Demos).
+The list of models supported by the demo is in <omz_dir>/demos/action_recognition_demo/python/models.lst file.
+This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

+### Supported Models

+* architecture_type = en-de
+    - action-recognition-0001-decoder
+    - action-recognition-0001-encoder
+    - driver-action-recognition-adas-0002-decoder
+    - driver-action-recognition-adas-0002-encoder
+* architecture_type = en-mean
+    - weld-porosity-detection-0001
+* architecture_type = i3d-rgb
+    - i3d-rgb-tf

+> **NOTE**: Refer to the tables [Intel's Pre-Trained Models Device Support](../../../models/intel/device_support.md) and [Public Pre-Trained Models Device Support](../../../models/public/device_support.md) for the details on models inference support at different devices.

 ## Running